 Section 8.7 of the Comprehensive Plan (page 100) sets forth a series of specific growth, development, and housing recommendations.
-This Section suggests that the Town "[e]xplore opportunities to provide housing for the Town's senior population."
-Most notably, this Section specifically targets office parks such as the Project Site as an appropriate opportunity for the introduction of an infill mixed-use development:
+This Section suggests that the Town "should encourage residential development that is compatible in scale, density, and character with its neighborhood and natural environment."
+The same section of the Comprehensive Plan also suggests that the Town "[e]xplore opportunities to provide housing for the Town's senior population."
+Notably, this Section specifically targets office parks such as the Project Site as an appropriate opportunity for the introduction of an infill mixed-use development: